Please see our website for information.

 Months of entry

-The MSc in Social and Public Policy aims to equip students with the theoretical, conceptual and analytical tools to examine contemporary social and public policies in both national and international contexts.
-It will enable students to draw on theories and concepts and interpret a range of forms of evidence in analysing policy developments and their social impacts.
-Students will conduct their own analysis and will present these in written work and oral presentations.
-In addition to specialist modules which deepen students’ understandings of social and public policy analysis, students will undertake modules in social science and research methods.
-The skills developed on these modules will enable students to complete their own dissertation on a social or public policy topic of their choice.
+We aim to equip you with the theoretical, conceptual and analytical tools to examine contemporary social and public policies in both national and international contexts.
+It will enable you to draw on theories and concepts and interpret a range of forms of evidence in analysing policy developments and their social impacts.

 Qualification and course duration